WriterZephos/ufo_hotspots/README.md

 4. Generate a controller, index action, and view to show ufo sightings as they come in.
 Implement an auto refresh with javascript to make it real-time.
 5. Do more, and more, and more...

+## Feedback
+* This was a fun and challenging code assessment.
+The CSV parsing was particulary challenging and I didn't have time to do a very good job.
+I handled the varying formats by simply skipping rows that my code didn't like, but that's something I would have liked to solve better.
+I am sure there is an existing solution I could use somewhere.
+* Docker is a big topic and I enjoyed getting more hands on with it.